Frenquently Asked Questions:

-It is a voluntary land protection tool that a landowner either donates, or in rare cases, sells to protect all or part of their land.
-Development restrictions specific to the property and determined by the landowner are detailed in the easement.
-The landowner retains all other rights to the property and continues to own and use the land.
-The easement is permanent and remains with the land in perpetuity, whether the land is sold, bequeathed, leased, or gifted.
+A conservation easement is a voluntary land protection tool that a landowner donates or, in rare cases, sells to protect all or part of their land.
+The easement includes specific development restrictions determined by the landowner, while retaining all other property rights.
+The land remains under the landowner’s ownership and use, with the easement being permanent and binding on future owners, whether the land is sold, bequeathed, leased, or gifted.

-Many landowners retain the right to build a limited number of houses for their family’s future needs or for future financial considerations.
-The flexibility of easements can accommodate these needs, as long as the conservation values of the property are protected.
+Many landowners retain the right to build a limited number of houses for their family’s future needs or financial considerations.
+The flexibility of easements can accommodate these needs, provided the conservation values of the property are protected.

 The landowner has protected the land from further development, ensuring open space will remain in the community.
 In addition, tax benefits are often realized.
 The easement represents value given up by the landowner, who might receive a federal income tax deduction.
 Estate tax is often reduced considerably, allowing property to remain in the family rather than being sold to pay the taxes.
 Long-term benefits are possible with a rise in the quality and value of local property if the area is maintained as open and agricultural.